AndrewJMcDivitt/CanvasMidterm/README.md

 # CanvasMidterm
 Midtermfor6700
+GO TO MASTER BRANCH FOR ACCESS OF CODE

 After 30+ hours I can officially say I have learned a lot from this haha!
 I had to do LOTS of research but am proud of it.
 Here are my hooks and context files and there intended purposes.